 Yes, there are free hosts but such a business model is unreliable.
 To host large files and serve them to thousands of users requires a lot of resources.
-There have been cases of free hosting platforms shutting down and causing problems for authors.
-Avoid those solutions.
+There have been cases of free hosting platforms eventually shutting down and causing problems for authors.
+Avoid those solutions if you can.

-Additionally, free offers are basically a magnet for you to join a site and then upgrade to a paid plan, once their limited offer will no longer satisfy your needs and since you are already using their service an effort to switch might be too high.
+Additionally, free offers are basically a magnet for you to join a site and then upgrade to a paid plan, once their limited offer will no longer satisfy your needs and since you are already using their service, and effort to switch might be too high.

-Regardless if you would like to check free offers consider one of these two offers:
+Regardless if you would like to check free offers consider:

-- Buzzsprout – free account allows you to upload 2 hours of new content each month, which is hosted for 90 days (deleted afterward), so at once you can host up to 6 hours of content.
+- Buzzsprout – their free account allows you to upload 2 hours of new content each month, which is hosted for 90 days (deleted afterward).
+So at once, you can host up to 6 hours of content.

 What is the cost of podcast media hosting?